sudoAlphaX/AVD-Manager-Standalone/README.md

 There are a few things need to be done to get your AVD up and Running

-Step 1: Find the location of the emulator.exe file.
+ Find the location of the emulator.exe file.
 This is usually located in Android Studio SDK Directory.
 To find the SDK Directory:

-	Step 1: Open Android Studio
+	Open Android Studio
-	Step 2: Click "File"
+	Click "File"
-	Step 3: Expand "Appearance and Behaviour".
+	Expand "Appearance and Behaviour".
 Expand "System Settings" on the drop-Down list.
-	Step 4: Click "Android SDK"
+	Click "Android SDK"
-	Step 5: On the top, you can find the Android SDK Directory from the text box of "Android SDK Location".
+	On the top, you can find the Android SDK Directory from the text box of "Android SDK Location".
 Note that location.

+Now execute the Program.

+Provide the Location of the emulator.exe file in the Open File Dialog Box.

+Re-run the program.
+You can now easily launch any AVD by selecting the number.